iwkse/freesound/README.md

 # Donations

-If this tool helped you and think is worth of some money and are willing to pay for it, feel free to send any amount through paypal or bitcoin, or dogecoin.
+If this tool helped you and think is worth of some money and are willing to pay for it, feel free to send any amount through paypal or bitcoin.

 | Paypal                                                                                                                                                   | Bitcoin
 | ------                                                                                                                                                   | -------                                                                                                                                          | -------- |